pluralsight/guides/in-review/python/running-shell-commands-with-flask/article.md

-[Flask](http://flask.pocoo.org/) is an amazingly lightweight framework, and to my opinion its a great option for writing small simple applications in Python.
+[Flask](http://flask.pocoo.org/) is an amazingly lightweight framework, and in my opinion it's a great option for writing simple applications in Python.

 ## Background

 An application in my company performs some tasks and then updates a MySql database accordingly.
-So to know how the application is progressing with the day's tasks one has to ssh into the application server and then run the appropriate queries using mysql client.
-This is because the application only starts creating the reports once all the tasks are finished.
+So to know how the application is progressing with the day's tasks, one has to use SSH (Secure Shell protocol) to get into the application server and run the appropriate queries using MySQL client.
+This is because the application only starts creating reports once all tasks are finished.

-My task was to figure out a way so that someone without any system administration knowledge might also access this data securely without anyone's help.
+My objective was to figure out a way for someone without system administration knowledge to access this data securely without additional assistance.

-## So here it goes...
+## Here we go...

-My plan was to create a flask application that will be accessible from any web browser.
-When the correct path will be accessed the application will run some predefined shell command and return the results to the browser.
+My plan was to create a flask application that would be accessible from any web browser.
+In this application, when the correct path is accessed, the software will run some predefined shell command and return the results to the browser.
 Now this output might be a sensitive information, so we just can't allow anyone to be able to access this.
-To implement a basic layer of security I have used IP white listing i.e, only allowing certain IPs to acccess the application.
+To implement a basic layer of security
+I have used **IP whitelisting**, or only allowing certain IPs to acccess the application.

-> *I ran the below commands on Ubuntu 14.04 Trusty, if you are using a different OS then your commands may vary accordingly*
+> *I ran the below commands on Ubuntu 14.04 Trusty, if you are using a different OS then your commands may vary accordingly.*

 ### Prerequisites

-To go along with this tutorial you must have the following installed in your system -
+_To go along with this tutorial you must have the following installed in your system._

 * Python3 **(usually installed by default on Ubuntu 14.04)**
 * virtualenv **(sudo apt-get install python-virtualenv)**